JLospinoso/jlospinoso.github.io/_posts/2017-02-20-snuckme-cert-query.md

 [2]: https://www.google.com
 [3]: https://snuck.me/tutorial.svg

-[snuck.me][1] is a web service for querying an arbitrary site's SSL certificate.
+[snuck.me][1] is an open-source web service for querying an arbitrary site's SSL certificate.
 A user can compare the results of this query with the certificate that her browser is reporting to help determine of there is a man in the middle:

 ![snuck.me Infographic](https://github.com/JLospinoso/jlospinoso.github.io/raw/master/images/snuckme_infographic.png)